 - indicate if the survey is for a walklist or phonebank

-- use the Survey Default Result Set Options that's created by CiviEngage to help you track the status of the responses to the survey if appropriate.
+- use the Survey Default Result Set Options that is created by CiviEngage to help you track the status of the responses to the survey if appropriate.

-- If you plan on conducting many surveys throughout the year (let's say 20 - 30 surveys in a year) with only a few questions per survey (let's say 3-4 questions per survey), then we strongly suggest that you create ONE custom data set that includes all the questions for each of the survey.
-Then you can create individual custom profiles for each survey that pull in the questions that are particular to that survey.
+surveys in a year) with only a few questions per survey (aprrox.
+3-4 questions per survey), then it is strongly suggested that you create ONE custom data set that includes all the questions for each of the surveys.
+Then you can create individual custom profiles for each survey that will pull in the questions that are particular to that survey.

-- If you plan on conducting just a few surveys per year (let's say about 3-4 surveys per year) with the number of questions no more than 10 per survey, then we suggest that you create different custom data sets for each group of questions per survey.
+If you plan on conducting just a few surveys per year (approx. 3-4 surveys per year) with no more than 10 questions per survey, then we suggest that you create different custom data sets for each group of questions per survey.
 Then you can use custom profiles to pull in in the questions that are particular to a survey.

 Setting up custom data sets and profiles for use with Walklist or Phonebank Surveys¶

-Next, create the custom profile that will pull in the questions for your survey (to learn more about creating profiles, see the Organising Your Data section of this book).
+- Next, create the custom profile that will pull in the questions for your survey (to learn more about creating Profiles, see the Organising your data chapter of this book).